Duna Strachan, BS AMS MEd

 Leigh Ann moved to Park City in 2005 to finish her bachelor degree in exercise and sport science from the University of Utah.
 She has spent many years as a volunteer at the National Ability Center.
 She is enrolled in the American Montessori Society Early Childhood Teacher training program and the Master of Montessori Education Program at Westminster College.
 Leigh Ann loves the outdoors and spending time with her husband and their young son.
 In her free time you will find her cross country skiing or hiking the Wasatch Back.

 Michelle graduated Cum Laude with a BS degree in Social Work from Marist College in Poughkeepsie, NY.
-She is finishing a master’s in Montessori degree from St. Catherine University.
-She is an accredited children’s educator and supervised the children’s programs at Deer Valley for five years before coming to Soaring Wings with high recommendations and holds an American Montessori Society Elementary teaching credential.
+She is an accredited children’s educator and supervised the children’s programs at Deer Valley for five years before coming to Soaring Wings with high recommendations and holds an American Montessori Society Elementary teaching credential and received her masters degree in Montessori education from St. Catherine University.
 Michelle is an outdoorswoman who enjoys bike touring and traveling in the out-of-doors.
 She lives in Woodland with her husband Jim, and Montessori children Tobianna and Lily.

 Leticia (Leti) Burns, BA AMS

 Leti grew up in Asuncion, Paraguay.
 She received a BA degree in Business Administration from Universidad Americana.
 She is fluent in Spanish and holds an American Montessori Society teaching credential at the lower elementary level from Westminster College.
 She loves the outdoors, travel and family and lives in Park City with her husband Kerry and daughter Sophie Maria.